HaxeFoundation/HaxeManual/content/03-type-system.md

 >
 > Private types, unlike public types, do not become a member of their containing package.

-The accessibility of types can more precisely be manipulated with [access control](lf-access-control).
+The accessibility of types can be manipulated more precisely by using [access control](lf-access-control).

 <!--label:type-system-import-->
 #### Import

 If a type path is used multiple times in a .hx file, it might make sense to use an `import` to shorten it.
-This allows omitting the package when using the type:
+The package can then be omitted when using the type:

 [code asset](assets/Import.hx)